-HALLAM FC are one of the oldest clubs in the world, with only local rivals Sheffield FC being around for longer.
-They were formed in 1860 and despite the club dissolving and reforming in it's early years, they are still going strong today.
+HALLAM FC is one of the oldest clubs in the world, with only local rivals Sheffield FC being around for longer.
+They were formed in 1860 and despite the club dissolving and reforming in its early years, they are still going strong today.
 They were winners of the first ever trophy in football, the Youdan Cup in 1867.
 This was a tournament, sponsored by local theatre owner Thomas Youdan, which involved 12 local teams.
 Hallam beat Norfolk in the final to claim victory.
-The cup went missing soon after, and didn't resurface until 1997 when a Scottish antiques collector sold it back to the club for £2000.
+The cup went missing soon after and didn't resurface until 1997 when a Scottish antique collector sold it back to the club for £2000.
 In 2014 it was valued at £100,000 on the Antiques Roadshow, but the club said it was not for sale.

 I paid a very reasonable £5 to get in, but the programme wasn't that good for £2.
 At least it contained all the essentials.
 It was quite chilly, so I went in the bar for a pint of Strongbow for £3.
 It enabled me to sit down and catch up with goings on online and read the programme.
 Everyone at the club was nice and friendly.
 After I had looked at some of the memorabilia in the bar, I went outside to get some pictures of the ground.
 Lots of people had mentioned the slope at the ground, and it really has to be seen to be believed.
 It all adds to the character of the ground though.
 I was hungry again by now, so I got a hot dog and some chips, which were both great value and tasty.
 The match was pretty average, and there was even a brief snowstorm during the second half.
 A match report from the Hallam website is posted below.